The best price online

 Food here is so rich and so closely tied to the environment that it is even part of the range of souvenirs available on the island: the freshest fish and seafood, the Rab Cake – a unique-tasting cake produced on the island for more than 800 years now – and organically-grown olives, figs, grapes and honey.
 These are the delicacies on the menu of the many restaurants and taverns, prepared in the traditional way by supreme masters of the kitchen.

 To discover the cuisine and become intimate with its details is a worthy undertaking, whose reward is enjoyment par excellence.

-As instructed by the competent authorities, every room is ventilated after each guest, the bed sheet and towels are washed in the highest temperature (95°C), all surfaces inside rooms are disinfected using a disinfectant (night stands, wooden parts of beds, floors, remote controls, television sets, tables, luggage tables, switches, lamps), as well as the bathroom surfaces and equipment.
+As instructed by the competent authorities, every room is ventilated after each guest, the bed sheet and towels are washed in the highest temperature (95°C), all surfaces inside rooms (night stands, wooden parts of beds, floors, remote controls, television sets, tables, luggage tables, switches, lamps), as well as the bathroom surfaces and equipment are disinfected using a disinfectant.

 The protective measures taken so far at our facilities, in which we would like to ensure the health and safety of both the guests and the employees, include:

 – placing hand sanitizers that do not require rinsing (at the entrance) and displaying instructions for properly washing your hands

 – additional cleaning of halls, shared spaces, etc., including door handles, keyboards, entrance doors, POS terminals, computer keyboards

 – ensuring a high level of hygiene for our employees, including frequent washing and sanitizing of hands